haochien/drf-subscription-app-tutorial/Tutorial_Note/Tutorial5_dockerization.md

 #### b.
 Django web application part - `web`

+`container_name: subs_app_dev_web`: here we define the container name after it is created

-`build: .`: Tells Docker to build image from Dockerfile. `.` means Dockerfile is in current directory (i.e. using the Dockerfile we created in the previous step)
+`build:`: Tells Docker to build image from Dockerfile. `context: .` means Dockerfile is in current directory . `dockerfile: Dockerfile.dev` defined the file name of the Dockerfile.

+`image: subs_app_dev_web:latest`: here we defined the image name after it is built

+`command: > bash -c`: Command to run when container starts.
+We will run command in bash.

+`python manage.py migrate`: this will migrate django models to your DB

-`command: python manage.py runserver 0.0.0.0:8000`: Command to run when container starts. `0.0.0.0` means listening on all network interfaces and `:8000` is the port Django runs on.
+`python manage.py runserver 0.0.0.0:8000`: this is the command to start the dev server. `0.0.0.0` means listening on all network interfaces and `:8000` is the port Django runs on.

 This setup is just for development server only (not for production).